 Michael is the author of over ten books, including the Ruby on Rails Tutorial, one of the leading introductions to web development, and received a Ruby Hero Award for his contributions to the Ruby community.
 He is also the author of the influential mathematical essay The Tau Manifesto and founded the internationally celebrated math holiday Tau Day in 2010.

-Apart from his interests in education and entrepreneurship, Michael enjoys singing tenor with the Caltech Glee Club and Caltech Chamber Singers.
+Apart from his interests in education and entrepreneurship, Michael enjoys studying languages and reading old books.
 He is also an advanced student of Krav Maga, holding a Level 5 rank (a “black belt in self-defense”).

 Nick embarked on his love affair with programming at age 15 while in high-school in Portland, Oregon.
 It continued into college, where he received a BS in Computer Science with a minor in Interactive Multimedia and Technologies from USC in 2003.
 Nick freelanced in web site building for four years before co-founding a software development consultancy in 2007, and then onto startup development with Learn Enough.